iTBLS: A Dataset of Interactive Conversations Over Tabular Information: Related Work

 \subsection{Tabular Generation}

-\textbf{Tabular generation} focuses on expanding an existing table by adding a new row or column.
+Tabular generation focuses on expanding an existing table by adding a new row or column.
 Research on tabular generation initially employed discriminative techniques, such as tree-based methods for generating tables of contents \cite{branavan-etal-2007-generating} and SVMs to classify text across various labels \citet{aramaki_text2table_2009}.
-Recent approaches have shifted towards neural techniques including Generative Adversarial Networks (GANs) \cite{xu_synthesizing_2018, park_data_2018, chen_faketables_2019, zhao_ctab-gan_2021}, Autoencoders \cite{li_evaluating_2019, darabi_synthesising_2021}, Diffusion models \cite{kotelnikov_tabddpm_2023}, and LLMs \cite{borisov_language_2023, solatorio_realtabformer_2023, zhang-etal-2023-generative, gulati_tabmt_2023,zhao_docmath-eval_2023, seedat_curated_2024}.
+Recent approaches have shifted towards neural techniques including Generative Adversarial Networks (GANs) \cite{xu_synthesizing_2018, park_data_2018, chen_faketables_2019, zhao2021ctab}, Autoencoders \cite{li_evaluating_2019, darabi_synthesising_2021}, Diffusion models \cite{kotelnikov_tabddpm_2023}, and LLMs \cite{borisov_language_2023, solatorio_realtabformer_2023, gulati_tabmt_2023,zhao_docmath-eval_2023, seedat_curated_2024, deng2024texttupletableinformationintegrationtexttotable}.

-A similar line of research also explores the generation of tabular data from associated textual information. \citet{wu-etal-2022-text-table} introduced four datasets and proposed a modification to the Transformer's attention mechanism to summarize textual information in a tabular format by inverting datasets created for the dual task of converting tables to text, (as opposed to new conversational evidence).
-Other approaches to summarize textual information in a tabular format include the addition of learnable bias parameters \cite{pietruszka_stable_2022}, structure-aware instruction-tuning \cite{tang_struc-bench_2023}, and reformulating the task within a question-answering framework \cite{sundar_gtbls_2024}.
+A similar line of research also explores the generation of tabular data from associated textual information. \citet{wu_text--table_2022} introduced four datasets and proposed a modification to the Transformer's attention mechanism to summarize textual information in a tabular format by inverting datasets created for the dual task of converting tables to text, (as opposed to new conversational evidence).
+Other approaches to summarize textual information in a tabular format include the addition of learnable bias parameters \cite{pietruszka_stable_2022} and structure-aware instruction-tuning \cite{tang_struc-bench_2023}.

 In contrast to prior work addressing a single mode of interaction, \mbox{iTBLS} is a dataset unifying tabular interpretation, modification, and generation in a conversational format.
 Additionally, \mbox{iTBLS} broadens the range of interactions to include mathematical reasoning, natural language manipulation, and the expansion of tables using natural language.
 Furthermore, by leveraging scientific articles from arXiv as a primary source, \mbox{iTBLS} introduces a novel and rich source of information that is not present in existing datasets.